Virginia Beach Engineering Technology Programs

 Associate of Applied Science in Mechanical Engineering Technology

-Mechanical engineering technology students can choose to pursue one of the specialized study plans, such as manufacturing engineering technology, marine engineering, mechanical design, modeling and simulation, systems analysis and testing.
+Mechanical engineering technology students can choose to pursue one of the specialized study plans in marine engineering or mechanical design.
 Students who opt for a specialized program might be required to complete a different number of credit hours than students in the general program.

 Associate of Applied Science in Technical Studies with a Specialization in Engineering Technology